traefik/traefik/docs/content/middlewares/http/contenttype.md

 ---
 title: "Traefik ContentType Documentation"
-description: "Traefik Proxy's HTTP middleware automatically specifies the content-type header if it has not been defined by the backend.
+description: "Traefik Proxy's HTTP middleware automatically sets the `Content-Type` header value when it is not set by the backend.
 Read the technical documentation."
 ---

 # ContentType